manni8436/MS3-Project/README.md

 #### FIRST TIME VISITORS

 * I want the site to be easy to understand how to navigate throughout the site.
-* I want to the content to be easily read and understanble.
+* I want the content to be easily read and understanble.
 * I want images to be clearly visible.

 #### RETURNING USER